mohd2sh/CleanArchitecture-DDD-CQRS/docs/architectural-decisions/ADR-001-cross-aggregate-coordination.md

 **Analysis:**

-This is **more acceptable** than sending commands, but still creates coupling.
+This is **more acceptable** than sending commands, but still introduces runtime coupling and potential consistency risks between bounded contexts.

-**When It's Acceptable:**
-- ✓ Read-only access (no state modification)
-- ✓ Validation purposes only
-- ✓ Can easily become API call in microservices

 **Problems:**
 -  Still couples at query level
 -  Potential race condition (data might change between query and command)
--  Not truly needed if events handle validation

 **Verdict:**  **Acceptable but not ideal** - Creates read coupling